fortrabbit/Custom-HTTP-Error-Pages/_pages/404-object-storage.md

 ---

-<p class="type-l type-serif type-italic read-xl">Most common case for this page: You have entered a wrong URL.</p>
+<p class="type-l type-serif type-italic read-xl">An asset was not found.
+Maybe a wrong link, or something with permissions, or something else.</p>